Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

    .. tip:: You can use the Vitis debugger debugging shortcuts for step-into (F5), step-return (F7), step-over (F6), and resume (F8).

-Example 7: Debugging Using XSCT
+Example 7: Debugging Using XSDB
 -------------------------------

 You can use the previous steps to debug bare-metal applications running on RPU and PMU using the Vitis application debugger GUI.

-Additionally, you can debug in command line mode using XSDB, which is encapsulated as a part of XSCT.
-In this example, you will debug the bare-metal application testapp_r5 using XSCT.
+Additionally, you can debug in command line mode using XSDB, which is encapsulated as a part of XSDB.
+In this example, you will debug the bare-metal application testapp_r5 using XSDB.

-The following steps indicate how to load a bare-metal application on R5 using XSCT.
-This example demonstrates the command line debugging capability of XSDB/XSCT.
-Based on your requirements, you can choose to debug the code using either the System Debugger GUI or the command line debugger in XSCT.
-All XSCT commands are scriptable, and this also applies to the commands covered in this example.
+The following steps indicate how to load a bare-metal application on R5 using XSDB.
+This example demonstrates the command line debugging capability of XSDB.
+Based on your requirements, you can choose to debug the code using either the System Debugger GUI or the command line debugger in XSDB.
+All XSDB commands are scriptable, and this also applies to the commands covered in this example.

 Setting Up the Target
 ~~~~~~~~~~~~~~~~~~~~~